Breaking Employee Motivation Into Internal And External Factors

 Employee Motivation Theory

-What is Intrinsic Motivation and How Does It Relate to my Employees?
+What Is Intrinsic Motivation And How Does It Relate To Your Employees?

 If external (extrinsic) rewards do not motivate people, what other leverage does management have?
 Intrinsic rewards.
 Intrinsic means “relating to the essential nature of a thing”.
 So, intrinsic motivation causes a person to do (or not do) something because that course of action is inherently gratifying, interesting or enjoyable to that person.
 The behavior might meet deeply rooted psychological, spiritual or physical needs or it could somehow be inherently satisfying.
 It might align with the person’s view of how the world should be.
 A person taking an action due to intrinsic motivation might describe the action as being fun, a challenge, interesting, just “play”, or maybe satisfying a thirst for knowledge.
 Every person, including every one of your employees, is intrinsically motivated to do certain things.

-What is Extrinsic Motivation and How Does it Relate to my Staff?
+What Is Extrinsic Motivation And How Does It Relate To Your Employees?

 Extrinsic is defined as “not part of the essential nature of someone or something; coming or operating from outside.”
 It refers to behavior that is driven by external rewards such as money, popularity, school grades or praise.
 This type of motivation arises from outside the individual, as opposed to intrinsic motivation, which originates inside the individual.
 Extrinsic motivation causes a person to do (or not do) something because it fulfills some externally-originating need or meets some other party’s objective or requirement.
 So, which is better (and easier to employ by management)?
 It turns out humans need both types.

-Intrinsic vs Extrinsic Motivation: What Works Best for Your Team?
+Intrinsic vs. Extrinsic Motivation: Which Works Best For Your Team?